 - Physical coordination

-- Following directions
+- Facility in following directions

-Outreach programs take place in senior and assisted living facilities, where your music will awaken a profound joy, a sense of well-being for you and for others that will have you wanting to come back week after week.
+Outreach programs take place in senior and assisted living facilities, where your music will awaken a profound joy, a sense of well-being for you and for others, that will have you wanting to come back week after week.
 And like magic, week after week, your music – and your well-being – will grow.

 I have never improved so consistently and rapidly with any other teacher, and I’m sure I’m not the only one.